 - Set profit target of 30% which makes our exit price of $2.61

-- Assume we buy this stock at the price around $1.82 which is about 7% from the support of $1.7.
+- Assume we buy this stock at the price of around $1.82 which is about 7% of the support of $1.7.
 We would have bought the stock on June 26.